 Restoration and Damage Details:

-Every item sold vintage or antique will show signs of fair wear and tear due to their age.
+Every item sold vintage/antique and will show signs of fair wear and tear due to their age.

-We take pride in every piece of furniture we restore and we will not send any item out if we are not entirely happy with its condition.
+We take pride in every item and we will not send any item out if we are not entirely happy with its condition.